jlmelville/smallvis/docs/nervjse.md

 cases, the problem with one point becoming an outlier seemed to be due to an elementary mistake I made in implementing the weight calculation:
 $\operatorname{e}^{-x}$ becomes zero for not-all-that-large $x$.
-`abs(exp(-36) - .Machine$double.eps)` is around `1e-17` and as far as R on my
+`abs(exp(-36) - .Machine$double.eps)` is around `1e-17` and on my machine,
-machine is concerned, `exp(-746) == 0`.
-And bearing in mind that the exponent is the squared distance that means any pair of points more than 27 units of distance apart will have a similarity of zero.
-Because JSE is asymmetric, we only row normalize, and therefore under those circumstances, it's possible for some of the rows of the $Q$ matrix to be close to uniform, which leads to small force constants in the gradient.
-That leads to the displacement of the two points to dominate the gradient, and we already said that it's under these conditions that the distances are relatively large.
+as far as R is concerned, `exp(-746) == 0`.
+Bearing in mind that the exponent is the squared distance that means any pair of points more than 27 units of distance apart will have a similarity of zero.
+Because JSE is asymmetric, we only row normalize, and under those circumstances, there is a much larger risk that many of the similarities round to zero and you end up with the rows of the
+$Q$ matrix to being close to uniform.
+In turn, that leads to small force constants in the gradient.
+And *that* leads to the displacement of two points being able to dominate the gradient.
+And we already said that it's under these conditions that the distances are relatively large.
 So it only takes a bit of an imbalance of how the points are distributed and the differences can add up to a gradient that is relatively large.